Continuous Stress Monitoring of Large Structures

 Finite element model updating is a necessary step to validate a finite element model and to adjust estimates for uncertain input parameters.
 To update a finite element model, the analyst needs access to the parameters defining the model, and the responses that are compared against experimentally obtained reference values.
 Once defined, the updating software will compute sensitivity (‘rate of change of the responses for changes of the parameters’) and estimate the required parameter changes to reduce the overall differences between the reference response values and the actual analytical responses.

+For large structures, the reference data are in general modal parameters (frequencies, mode shapes) obtained by operational modal analysis.
 The selection of updating parameters is key to succesfully increasing confidence in the FE model.
 Updating parameters may include material properties, equivalent geometrical properties (thickness, beam cross section, etc), joint stiffness and constraints.
 Their availability as local or global parameters depends on the finite element program that is used and the interface and driver programs.
 Very flexible parameter selection is possible if the finite element model and the associated element properties can be completely parsed and made available to the model updating software.
 Depending on the availability of element mass and stiffness matrices, additional features and performance enhancements are available.

 In the general case, however, an interface program and driver can be custom developed, for example to support an in-house proprietary finite element program.
 In this case, generic parameters can be defined by referencing numbers in the input data file of the finite element program.